marian-nmt/marian/vs/README.md

    _Note_: The library sources have been fixed, but this fix is still needed until the next release of Boost.Preprocessor

 10. __Provide implementation for mkstemp / Fix temporary file creation__
    The code explicitely disabled the creation of temporary files because "mkstemp not available in Windows".
-In fact, `_mktemp` and `_unlink` are both implemented, but thay don't work as expected.
-I used `_tempnam` to replace `mkstemp`, and added the flag `_O_TEMPORARY` to the parameters of `_open` to automatically delete the file when it is closed.
+In fact, `mktemp` and `unlink` are both implemented, but they don't work as expected.
+I used `tempnam` to replace `mkstemp`, and added the flag `_O_TEMPORARY` to the parameters of `open` to automatically delete the file when it is closed.
 If `unlinkEarly` is not set, I added a call to `remove` in the destructor to delete the file after its closure.
    I also handled the case of the default value for the `base` parameter: the path `\tmp` doesnot exist on Windows, so it is replaced by the value of the `%TMP%` environment variable in `NormalizeTempPrefix`.

 11. __Revert commit #2f8b093 + Fix copy/paste error while fixing #301 + restrict fix to MSVC compiler.__